Support for businesses in the West of England

 Under the coronavirus Job Retention Scheme, all UK employers with a PAYE scheme will be able to access support to continue paying part of their employees’ salary for those that would otherwise have been laid off during this crisis.

 This applies to employees who have been asked to stop working, but who are being kept on the pay roll, otherwise described as ‘furloughed workers’.
 HMRC will reimburse 80% of their wages, up to £2,500 per month.
 This is to safeguard workers from being made redundant.
-You can claim for wages through the Job Retention Scheme here and or find the Government's step-by-step-guidance for employers.
+You can claim for wages through the Job Retention Scheme and browse the Government's step-by-step-guidance for employers.

 Business Rates Relief

 The Business Rates retail discount will be increased to 100% for one year and will include businesses in the retail, leisure and hospitality sector.
-Further information on accessing this scheme in the West of England can be found here.
+Further information on accessing this scheme in the West of England can be found on this webpage https://wearegrowth.co.uk/covid-19/business-rates-relief/.

 Cash grants will also be provided to retail, hospitality and leisure businesses operating from smaller premises, with a rateable value between £15,000 and £51,000.
-Further information on this is available here.
+Further information on this is available on this webpage https://wearegrowth.co.uk/covid-19/cash-grants-for-retail-hospitality-and-leisure-businesses/.

 The government will provide a one-off grant of £10,000 to around 700,000 businesses currently eligible for SBRR or Rural Rate Relief to help meet ongoing business costs.

 The government will allow small-and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness absence due to COVID-19 for up to two weeks per individual.
-The online service for small and medium sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees will launch on May 26.
+Find out more via this link https://wearegrowth.co.uk/covid-19/sme-statutory-sick-pay-compensation/.

 Coronavirus Business Interruption Loan Scheme